-“Outside of a dog, a book is man’s best friend; inside of a dog, it’s too dark to read”.
-While this quote from the unforgettable Groucho Marx is a clever play on words, it doesn’t change the fact that is true: dog is man’s best friend.
-Many people choose get tattoos that commemorate the special bond they form with a pet, whether it is a dog, cat or hamster, but these are not the only reasons people choose to get animal tattoos permanently inked on their skin.
+“Outside of a dog, a book is man’ s best friend; inside of a dog, it’s too dark to read.”
+While this quote from the unforgettable Groucho Marx is a clever play on words, it doesn’t change the fact that it’s true: the dog is man’s best friend.
+The special bond formed with a pet often inspires a as many people choose to get inked to commemorate their bond with their dog, cat, or hamster.
+But these are not the only reasons people choose to get animal tattoos permanently inked on their skin.

 Other people choose tattoos of animals that they feel have powerful traits.
-Some people already see these traits in themselves while others believe permanently branding these creatures on their body will imbue these traits in themselves.
-Still other people decide to get animals tattoos for more aesthetic reasons, and the majesty and beauty of the animal kingdom provide them with ample material to draw from.
+Some people already see these traits in themselves, while others believe permanently branding these creatures on their body will imbue these traits in themselves.
+Still, other people decide to get animal tattoos for more aesthetic reasons, and the majesty and beauty of the animal kingdom provide them with ample material to draw from.

 7. Small Abstract Tattoos

 Here are some great examples of tattoos that use a more abstract and imaginative approach to this permanent art form.

 Tattoos, like all art forms, are limited only by imagination and the skill of the artist doing the work.
 This means that any number of concepts, designs, and techniques can be utilized to create these stunning works of permanent .
 When examining the practically endless amount of work available on the internet, one becomes immediately aware of the sheer volume and variety of tattoos that people have adorned their bodies with.